Ormsby M. Mitchel: Early life and career

 Mitchel was born in Union County, Kentucky, but grew up in Lebanon, Ohio.
-He was educated in Lebanon, Ohio and afterward at West Point in 1825, where he was a classmate to Robert E. Lee and Joseph E. Johnston.
+He was educated in Lebanon, and afterward at West Point in 1825, where he was a classmate to Robert E. Lee and Joseph E. Johnston.
 He graduated in 1829, placing 15th out of 46 graduates.
 Mitchel stayed at West Point as assistant professor of mathematics for three years.
 After holding several military positions while studying law, he went to Cincinnati, passed the bar and became an attorney.
-He also filled the office of Chief Engineer of the Little Miami Railroad, then in process of construction.
-Subsequently, in 1836, he became assistant professor of mathematics, philosophy, and professor of astronomy at Cincinnati College, and during this incumbency achieved a national renown as an astronomical lecturer and builder of a great observatory (Cincinnati Observatory).
+He also filled the office of Chief Engineer of the Little Miami Railroad, then in the process of construction.
+Subsequently, in 1836, he became assistant professor of mathematics, philosophy, and professor of astronomy at Cincinnati College, and during this incumbency achieved a national renown as an astronomical lecturer and builder of the Cincinnati Observatory.
 He was instrumental in establishing the college's law school, and on his first vacation, surveyed and recommended the route of the planned Little Miami Railroad between Cincinnati and Springfield, Ohio.

 Conceiving a desire to possess a fine telescope, he began by striving to awaken interest in the subject of astronomy through a series of lectures.
 The first was heard by 16 people; but the last was listened to by an enraptured audience of 2,000.
 Availing himself of the enthusiasm thus generated, he organized the Cincinnati Astronomical Society with 300 members at $25 each, and started for Europe to find his telescope.
 His search was long, but successful and, returning, he plunged into the struggle to secure a suitable observatory.
-In the person of the eccentric but immensely capable Nicholas Longworth he found a helpful coadjutor.
-Upon the land which was donated by Longworth (located on the summit of Mt.
-Adams).
+In Nicholas Longworth he found a helpful coadjutor.
+Upon the land which was donated by Longworth, located on the summit of Mt.
+Adams.
 Mitchel began the foundation of his building and John Quincy Adams, then more than 77 years of age, delivered an address at the laying of the cornerstone.

-At this period of undertaking, the plucky little professor (he was small in stature and most delicately formed) had collected $3,000, and $6,500 necessary to complete his work.
-The times were hard and the subscriptions came in so slowly that he determined to collect them in person.
-Where money could not be procured, he took provisions or anything in the world that had negotiable value.
-This "potpourri" of valuables he marketed and turned into cash as best he could.
-Nor was this all that the indefatigable professor had to do.
-Many of his subscriptions being in work and materials no collectors would accept them as his assets and he undertook to make them available by buying all the materials, hiring all the men and superintending all the work, at which task he labored like a miniature titan.
+At this period of undertaking, he had collected $3,000, and $6,500 necessary to complete his work.
+The subscriptions came in slowly and hence he collected them in person.
+Where money could not be procured, he took provisions that had negotiable value, which he marketed and turned into cash.
+Many of his subscriptions being in work and materials no collectors would accept them as his assets and he undertook to make them available by buying all the materials, hiring all the men and superintending all the work.
 The ascent to the place of construction was steep.
 Therefore, he built a kiln and burned the lime; he purchased a sand pit also and often shoveled its contents into the wagon with his own hands.